spak9/simple_kv/README.md

 # sstable
-A pure python sstable implementation
+A pure python sstable implementation primarily meant for learning.